ABC logo

 There is a real split between fans in who they want to be the next manager, with some arguing for a more steady hand while others want the club to take a risk.
 It’s fair to assume that the club won’t go for another Ruben Amorim-type figure after that experiment failed, so I’d expect the club to target someone who, at the very least, has some Premier League experience.

 Of the current candidates, Oliver Glasner, Andoni Iraola and Enzo Maresca are the options that tick this box, with Maresca being the only one of those managers who is currently without a job.
-There isn’t a massive cry from the fans for one particular name, with most of the calls for change being aimed at the board, with the Glazers long being an ownership that is deeply unpopular with the United fanbase.
+There isn’t a massive cry from the fans for one particular name, with most of the calls for change being aimed at the board, with the Glazers long being an ownership that are deeply unpopular with the United fanbase.

 Manchester United have been doing okay this season.
 They’ve definitely improved on their performances from last campaign, but there was a real element of chaos in the final games of Amorim’s tenure at the club.

-If United do get this next appointment right, then there is no reason why they can’t finish in a Champions League spot this term, with there not being many sides that have looked convincing in securing these coveted spots.
+If United do get this next appointment right, then there is no reason why they can’t finish in a Champions League spot this term, with there not being many sides that have looked convincing in securing those coveted spots.

-No, Manchester United are 6th in the Premier League.
+No, Manchester United are 4th in the Premier League.

 * All odds displayed correct at the time of publishing *